-We sent a boat to it for the purpose of procuring ice which would furnish us with water, and she returned in three hours with two tons on board.
-The officer reported that he saw several whales, and many seals near this iceberg, which was covered with birds; and he found no difficulty in landing.
+We sent a boat to it for the purpose of procuring ice which might furnish us with water, and she returned in three hours with two tons on board.
+The officer reported that he saw several whales, and many seals near this iceberg, which was covered with birds, and he found no difficulty in landing.
 The brig which we had seen on Sunday morning was also in sight, nine miles to the north of us; and when the breeze sprung up about five, we saw her steer for Baal's river, whence we concluded that she was a Danish vessel.
-We saw more birds to-day, including dovekies, than we remembered ever to have seen together before, as well as a quantity of seaweed from which many small fishes and other marine animals were procured, and preserved by Commander Ross.
-Of these I may say once for all, that they have been reserved for the Appendix on Natural History which this officer has furnished; since descriptions of them would not only interrupt the narrative of our proceedings, but be of less distinctness and utility to the reader than as they now stand in a regular approximation.
+We saw more birds today, including dovekies, than we remembered to have ever seen together before, as well as a quantity of seaweed from which many small fishes and other marine animals were procured, and preserved by Commander Ross.

 Another large piece of useful American cedar was also picked up to-day; and the carpenters were employed in fitting an oak masthead to the foremast, that we might be ready to fix it on at the first convenient opportunity.
 The engineer having also finished his work, consisting in the repairs and improvements of the engine which we had planned, it was tried so far as to ascertain how the feeding pump would act, and whether the boiler could now be trusted.
-The former was found, or thought to have been, a successful piece of work; but though the principal leak of the latter was stopped, the small one at the foremost end was not cured.
+The former was found or thought to have been, a successful piece of work; but though the principal leak of the latter was stopped, the small one at the foremost end was not cured.
 The engine was not, however, set going, because the springing up of a breeze rendered it unnecessary.

-On the same evening we were abreast of Baal's river, and shaped our course to the north-north-west, that we might gain a little more offing, as the wind was to the south-west.
+On the same evening we were abreast of Baal's river, and shaped our course to the NNW, that we might gain a little more offing, as the wind was to the SW.
 The weather remained cloudy all day; and, judging by the land, we thought ourselves carried by a current to the northward.
 This indeed was made manifest by our observations, which gave us 63° 39' of latitude, or about nine miles more than the latitude by account.
 The breeze went on increasing, so that at midnight we were going three knots.

-14th.
-On Tuesday at daylight, which was now about two o'clock in the morning, the weather was foggy, and continued so till eight, when it cleared away; and the breeze at the same time began to fall off, so as to subside into a calm at six in the evening.
-Nevertheless, we were able to keep steerage way for the ship, as there was a swell from the southward.
+On Tuesday, July 14, at daylight, which was now about two o'clock in the morning, the weather was foggy, and continued so till eight, when it cleared away; and the breeze at the same time began to fall off, so as to subside into a calm at six in the evening.
+Nevertheless, we were able to keep steerage way on the ship, as there was a swell from the southward.
 We had a good observation at noon, by which we found ourselves in latitude 64° 48', and in longitude 53° 45'.
-We obtained on this day a fine view of the remarkable mountain Sukkertop (the sugar loaf), of which I was enabled to make two drawings; the one bearing east-north-east and the other due east.
+We obtained on this day a fine view of the remarkable mountain Sukkertop (the sugar loaf), of which I was enabled to make two drawings; the one bearing NNE and the other due east.
 It appeared to be about twelve leagues distant, and far overtopped all the surrounding mountains.